 1043.
-Introduction to Digital Media.
+Digital Tools and Concepts.

 This course serves as an introduction to the basic digital toolkit for the contemporary designer and digital artist.
-The course will introduce the various programs of the Adobe Creative Suite and explore different kinds of digital art creation and composition.
-Prerequisites: Either ART 1003 or ART 1013 (both courses are preferred) or permission of the instructor.
+It will introduce the various programs of the Adobe Creative Suite and develop visual problem solving and conceptualization skills.
 Fall, Spring.